albertstarfield/N10-Kernel-KVM-source/README.md

 # Trailblazer Kernel for:
-# Note 10 Devices
+### Note 10 Devices

 Kernel Project by me personally forked from ThunderStorms Team

 ThunderStorms kernel is based on Cruel Kernel - big thanks and credits to Cruel Kernel Team.

-> I'm aiming to have pocket computer that have as much as functionality as laptop so i don't have to bring my 16" creeky plastic laptop everywhere
+> I'm aiming to have pocket computer that have as much as functionality as laptop so i don't have to bring my 16" creeky plastic laptop everywhere by adding and configuring couple of features such as KVM, DRM/DRI(Direct Rendering Manager), and some supports (see make menuconfig for details)

 Based on samsung sources and android common tree.
 Supported devices: